 For information on Massachusetts nurseries that carry the types of vegetation listed in this website, visit:

-- Native Plant Trust - This comprehensive website offers information on native plants, invasive species, conservation and research, plant courses, events, and other links.
+- Blue Stem Natives - This women-owned nursery and garden center in Norwell carries all native plants with a focus on increasing accessibility and knowledge of native plants in New England.
+Blue Stem Natives uses environmentally mindful growing practices, such as growing plants from seed to encourage genetic diversity (no cultivars), purchasing pots made from recycled plastic and reusing pots, and eliminating peat from the growing medium.
+All plants are available for in-person purchasing or online purchasing with in-person pick up.
+The website also provides helpful plant lists (such as for shorelines, roadsides, and edible species), videos, a blog, and landscape design help.
+Native Plant Trust - This comprehensive website offers information on native plants, invasive species, conservation and research, plant courses, events, and other links.
 Their native plant nurseries at two locations, Garden in the Woods and Nasami Farm, provide a host of native perennials, trees, and shrubs.
 The Native Plant Trust (formerly New England Wild Flower Society) also provides more than 275 varieties of seeds and spores for sale, including a wide selection of wildflowers and native woody plants.

 - Grow Native Massachusetts - This community-based organization maintains a Nurseries & Sources of Native Plants page and provides valuable information on books, videos, workshops, gatherings, and other resources about landscaping with native plants in Massachusetts.
 Look for their Annual Native Plant Sale in the spring.